sini/nixkraken/docs/src/getting-started/install/flakes.md

 There are two primary ways to use NixKraken with Flakes, depending on whether the home environment is managed as part of a NixOS system or as a standalone configuration.

+> [!NOTE]
+>
+> Configuration code beyond those specific to NixKraken are provided as example only, your configuration may vary.
+Feel free to [open a discussion](https://github.com/nicolas-goudry/nixkraken/discussions/new?category=q-a) if you are stuck integrating NixKraken within your configuration.
+>
+> Refer to [Home Manager installation documentation](https://nix-community.github.io/home-manager/index.xhtml#ch-installation) as well as the [NixOS manual](https://nixos.org/manual/nixos/stable/) for further details on each of these.

 ### Standalone Home Manager

 Use this method if the user environment is managed with Home Manager on any OS (including NixOS, macOS, or other Linux distributions) through its own `flake.nix`.